 The enthusiasm of the good people in the towns and villages we passed through was truly wonderful to behold.
 They gathered from all over, old men, women and children.
 Some carried spits, some scythes.
 Others had cudgels, sabres, or old rifles.
 They were as happy as if they were going to a wedding.
 Husbands embraced their wives, saying: “Well, if necessary we’ll go to the border and kill off these rascals.”
 They ran alongside us, keeping pace with the carriage.
 They applauded us as we passed by and called out: “Long live the nation!”
 I was enchanted and overwhelmed by this amazing sight.

-The king talked about an aristocrat who had recently had his throat cut, and he seemed very upset by the incident.
-The queen said that what had happened was deplorable, and that moreover the aristocrat in question had done a lot of good on his land, but nonetheless, it had been his own peasants who had killed him.
-[At this time, some of the countryfolk were turning on the local landowners, who had oppressed them for years.]
+The King talked about an aristocrat who had recently had his throat cut, and he seemed very upset by the incident.
+The Queen said that what had happened was deplorable, and that moreover the aristocrat in question had done a lot of good on his land, but nonetheless, it had been his own peasants who had killed him.
+[At this time, there were riots and demonstrations right across France and some of the countryfolk were turning on the local landowners, who had oppressed them for years.]

 Something else upset her.
 She complained bitterly about how suspicious our escorts were of her.
 “Can you believe it?” she asked me.
 “I tried to give a chicken thigh to a national guardsman who seemed to be very attentive to us, but everyone called out, ‘Don’t eat it, don’t trust her!’ and implied that it was poisoned.
 I must admit that I was hurt by their attitude, and I immediately gave some of it to my children, and ate the rest myself.”